 A high quality biodegradable plastic poo bag may compost in the right conditions, but this requires a high temperature compost heap, which is difficult to achieve for most domestic gardeners.
 Just tossing poo bags on your regular compost heap is risky.
 Dog waste can be harmful to people, animals and environments.
 Dog waste can carry parasites such as ringworms, salmonella and tapeworms, and contains E. Coli and other harmful bacteria.
 You don’t want to be spreading this around your garden via your compost.
 Initiatives in various countries for anaerobic digesters in the form of a dog-park biogas process - which convert dog waste into energy, are few and far between.
 One example is the Streetklean BIO project in the UK.http://www.streetkleen.co.uk/index.html

 So it’s not really the fault of the biodegradable poo bag.
 For biodegradable poop bags to work effectively, they need to be disposed of correctly.
 Because this is all but impossible in most countries, there simply is no environmental benefit from a potentially biodegradable dog poo bag.
 In the USA, manufacturers and marketers of dog waste bags can no longer make environmental claims about degrading or composting, or any other environmental benefits, given that the ultimate destination of most public waste makes this impossible.

 Time for a campaign?

 The absence of dog waste collection bins and anaerobic digesters on a national scale in the UK means there are no responsible options for dog owners other than to pick up, bag, and then bin dog poo.
 How about we eliminate the use of plastic bags and make something good with the waste itself?
-It feels as though there’s scope for local and national campaigns for a coordinated approach to dog waste disposal in a way that can both divert plastic and dog waste from landfill, and generate energy.
+It feels as though there’s scope for local and national campaigns for a coordinated approach to dog waste disposal in a way that can reduce plastic and dog waste in landfill, and generate energy.